isaacvock/PipelineDocs/docs/deploy.md

 ### Run it!<a name="run"></a>

-Once steps 1-3 are complete, THE_Aligner can be run from the directory you deployed the workflow to as follows:
+Once steps 1-3 are complete, a Snakemake pipeline can be run from the directory you deployed the workflow to as follows:

 ``` bash
 snakemake --cores all --use-conda